FlintNUU Flint Docs

 Declaring Mods

-Mods are declared in flint.toml:
+Mods are declared in flint.toml with their source:

 [mods]